 Each year, Faber organizes several “Days of Service,” during which employees (and sometimes their families) perform volunteer work for organizations chosen for their social impact.
-During 2016, these efforts supported Special Olympics’ athletic competition in Massachusetts, online geographic mapping for an anti-malarial campaign in Mozambique, and cleanup work at a historic park in Maine.
+During the past two years, these efforts supported Special Olympics’ athletic competitions in Massachusetts, building clean water filters for families in Puerto Rico who were disrupted by Hurricane Maria, online geographic mapping for an anti-malarial campaign in Mozambique, and cleanup work at a historic park in Maine.

 Since 2004, Faber has been the lead sponsor for Bio-Ball, providing both financing and volunteers to manage this day-long basketball tournament to raise funds for Special Olympics Massachusetts.
 Local biotech professionals and Special Olympians─ ranging from teenagers to 60-year-olds─form dual lineup teams that compete on individual skills and in a series of five-on-five games.
 The day’s activities culminate in a championship playoff, showcasing the talents and determination of individuals with intellectual disabilities.
 Throughout the year, teams from participating firms hold separate fundraisers that contribute to the event’s fundraising total.
 Read about the 2017 Bio-Ball here.

 Many parts of the world are uncharted and that raises additional challenges for emergency responders when disaster strikes.
 In June 2016 the entire Faber team participated in a map-a-thon sponsored by the Humanitarian OpenStreetMap Team (HOTOSM), an organization that works closely with leading emergency response organizations like Doctors Without Borders / Medicins Sans Frontiers.
 HOTOSM volunteers use online tools and satellite imagery to create maps that enable rescue workers to reach these remote locations quickly and do their job.
 To date, the group has developed location details for 7.5 million people.